anttiluode/BrainInspiredVisualProcessing/README.md

 I added the sigh_image.py file..
 If you up the high frequencies, you will see that it will show 64x64 grid when you just look at high frequencies as that is the finest pattern the fft can find from the 4096 (64x64 tensor that the systems use) tensor.
 No matter what the image.
-Meanwhile the large features are just the large features of the input webcam image which surprisingly are the large features of the image.
+Meanwhile the large features are just the large features of the input webcam image and moire patterns between high and low, somehow represent the features between.

 EDIT: